 Starting a Norwegian branch of a foreign company (NUF)

 Foreign companies which require a Norwegian organisation number can register a branch in Norway (Norwegian-registered foreign company/NUF).
-If you are unsure whether a NUF is the right form of incorporation for you, read about the other options under 'Choosing form of incorporation'.
+This text will provide you with a description of the registration process, and the requirements for starting a Norwegian branch of a foreign company (NUF).

 Registering a Norwegian-registered foreign company (NUF)